pallets/flask/docs/templating.rst

 In case of the decorator the argument is optional if you want to use the function name as name of the filter.
-Once registered, you can use the filter in your templates in the same way as Jinja2's builtin filters, for example if you have a Python list in context called `mylist`::
+Once registered, you can use the filter in your templates in the same way as Jinja's builtin filters, for example if you have a Python list in context called `mylist`::

     {% for x in mylist | reverse %}